aws/aws-sdk-go-v2/content/en/docs/middleware.md

 ---
-title: "Customizing AWS SDK for Go V2 Client Requests"
+title: "Customizing the AWS SDK for Go V2 Client Requests"
 linkTitle: "Middleware"
 description: "How to use stack step middleware to customize AWS SDK for Go V2 client requests."
 ---